 We are available for consultation by phone or by appointment.
-We invite you to call if you have concerns about your college student.
-While this website provides a lot of information, sometimes it’s easier to have a one-on-one interaction to learn about our services and any other resources that could assist in your particular situation or want more information about.
+We invite you to call if you have concerns about your college student, our services or other resources that could assist in your particular situation or want more information about.

 What about confidentiality?

 Confidentiality laws prohibit us from sharing any information about a student’s counseling contacts without documented permission.
 Confidentiality is an important part of establishing trust and effective counseling relationships.
 However, confidentiality considerations do not prohibit us from discussing ways in which parents or other loved ones can be helpful in dealing with the issues that their Western student is confronting.

 - Speak to him or her when you notice something unusual; don't ignore disturbing behavior.

 - Communicate directly in a caring manner describing the behaviors that are cause for concern.

 - Use "I" language that focuses on what you notice or what you feel.

 - Avoid being critical or judgmental.

 - Don't bring up concerns in the midst of an argument.

 - Be willing to listen to what he or she has to say.